hanchiang/typescript-node-docker/README.md

 # Introduction
-This is a typescript koa project, with docker, docker compose, error handlers, test, prettier, eslint set up
+This is a typescript koa project with the following features:
+* docker with multi stage build for development and production
+* docker compose for development
+* error handlers
+* tests with mocha and sinon
+* prettier
+* eslint

 # Setup
 ## Install required tools